penpy/first-neural-network/README.md

 The **[simple_nn_test.ipynb](simple_nn_test.ipynb)** contains a demo of how to use the **[simple_nn.py](simple_nn.py)** file to train and test the network's performance.
 There are also explanations of how the network works and is trained using gradient descent.
 In this file we use the [matplotlib](https://matplotlib.org) package to illustrate the dataset inputs and the results of the network.

-Illustration of the output of the network for a given input image :
+An illustration of the output of the network for a given input image:

 <img src="Images/OutputExample.png" width="422">